MicrosoftDocs/windows-iotcore-docs/windows-iotcore/tutorials/quickstarter/DeviceSetup.md

 1. Download the Windows 10 IoT Core Dashboard [here](https://docs.microsoft.com/windows/iot-core/downloads).
 2. Once downloaded, open the Dashboard and click on _set up a new device_ and insert a SD card into your computer.
 3. Fill out all of the fields as indicated.
 4. Accept the software license terms and click _Download and install_.
-You'll see that Windows 10 IoT Core is now flashing onto your device.
+You'll see that Windows 10 IoT Core is now flashing your SD card.

 ![Dashboard screenshot](../../media/DeviceSetup/Dashboard-Screenshot.jpg)